Logo

 Bryan@wrestlingobserver.com

 Bryan Alvarez has been the editor and publisher of Figure Four Weekly since 1995.
 Besides the newsletter, which covers pro-wrestling and mixed martial arts, he has also written wrestling columns for Penthouse Magazine (Mat Max!) in 1999 and 2000; The Fight Network in Canada and Fighting Spirit Magazine in the UK; co-authored Death of WCW with RD Reynolds in 2004; wrestled professionally throughout the US and Canada since 1993; and trains extensively in Gracie Jiu-Jitsu where he holds a black belt under Master Pedro Sauer.
-He currently works as host of Wrestling Observer Live on the Sports Byline Radio Network and Sirius Satellite Radio channel 92/94/794 every Sunday night from 3-5 PM PST; and hosts Figure Four Daily, Wrestling Observer Radio, and the Bryan & Vinny Show at www.wrestlingobserver.com.
-He has also appeared on a number of broadcast and cable television programs talking pro-wrestling, including Nancy Grace and ABC Nightline.
-He lives in Bothell with his wife Whitney, daughter Paisley, and three cats.
+He currently works as host of Wrestling Observer Live on the Sports Byline Radio Network and hosts Figure Four Daily, Wrestling Observer Radio, and the Bryan & Vinny Show at www.wrestlingobserver.com.
+Bryan has previously helped produce episodes of the Whale Scout Podcast and serves as an editor.

-Board Member, San Juan Island Naturalist Program Coordinator
+Board Member, San Juan Island Naturalist Program Co-Coordinator

 Kaileyrenee@gmail.com